isomerpages/iras-onestoppayroll/_about/FAQs.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Monthly submission*
-<br><em><sub>*The due date for CPF contributions is on the last day of the calendar month.
+<br><em><br>*The due date for CPF contributions is on the last day of the calendar month.
 Enforcement action would be taken against employers who fail to pay by the 14th of the following month (or the next working day if the 14th falls on a Saturday, Sunday, or Public Holiday).
-This includes imposing late payment interest charged at 1.5% per month, commencing from the first day after the due date.</sub></em>
+This includes imposing late payment interest charged at 1.5% per month, commencing from the first day after the due date.</em>
 </p>
 </td>
 </tr>
 </tbody>
 </table>
+<p>&nbsp;</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>